Intelligent Zero Trust Architecture for 5G/6G Networks: Principles, Challenges, and the Role of Machine Learning in the context of O-RAN: Introduction

 \section{Introduction}

-Wireless communication has become the key enabler of emerging technologies such as autonomous vehicles, vehicle to everything (V2X) networks, smart cities, and internet-of-things (IoT)~\cite{shen2020internet}.
+Wireless communication has become the key enabler of emerging technologies such as autonomous vehicles, vehicle-to-everything (V2X) networks, smart infrastructure, and internet-of-things (IoT)~\cite{akpakwu2017survey, shen2020internet}.
 The fifth-generation (5G) networks provide a massive volume of heterogeneous devices with seamless connectivity and computational resources for autonomous and intelligent operation \cite{jagannath2019machine, yao2019artificial}.
 Further, sixth-generation (6G) -- and beyond -- networks incorporate more agile radio environments, including satellite and unmanned aerial vehicle (UAV) communications, to provide a three-dimensional (3D) radio~\cite{jagannath2020redefining, liu20206g}.
 However, traditional network security frameworks have obvious weaknesses in providing security assurance in such a complex and dynamic network environment.

 Traditional network security models assume a network perimeter, as the trust zone, which is protected against unauthorized access.
 Any subject operating in the trust zone, after appropriate authentication and authorization, is deemed trusted.
 However, due to the agile radio environment, mobility, and heterogeneity of next-generation tactical networks, identification of the network perimeter is challenging if not impossible.
 More importantly, such models allow lateral movement of subjects in the trust zone after authentication.